MaterializeInc/materialize/doc/developer/design/20241008_expression_cache.md

 }

 trait ExpressionCache {
-    /// Opens a new [`ExpressionCache`] for `deploy_generation`. fn open(deploy_generation: u64) -> Self;
+    /// Creates a new [`ExpressionCache`] for `deploy_generation`. fn new(&mut self, deploy_generation: u64) -> Self;

-    /// Returns the optimized expressions of `global_id` that is currently deployed in a cluster.
-    /// This will not change in-between restarts as result of DDL, as long as `global_id` exists.
+    /// Remove all entries in current deploy generation that depend on a global ID that is not
+    /// present in `current_ids`.
     ///
-    /// This is useful for serving `EXPLAIN` queries. fn get_deployed_expressions(&self, global_id: GlobalId) -> Option<&Expressions>;

-    /// Returns the optimized expressions of `global_id` based on the current catalog contents.
-This
-    /// may change in-between restarts as result of DDL. fn get_durable_expressions(&self, global_id: GlobalId) -> Option<&Expressions>;
+    /// Returns all cached expressions.
+    fn reconcile_and_open(&mut self, current_ids: &BTreeSet<GlobalId>) -> Vec<(GlobalId, Expressions)>;

+    /// Durably removes all entries with a deploy generation less than this cache's deploy
+    /// generation.
+    fn cleanup_all_prior_deploy_generations(&mut self);

-    /// Durably inserts `expressions`.
+    /// Durably inserts `expressions` into current deploy generation.
     ///
     /// Returns a [`Future`] that completes once `expressions` have been made durable.
     ///
     /// Panics if any `GlobalId` already exists in the cache. fn insert_expressions(&mut self, expressions: Vec<(GlobalId, Expressions)>) -> impl Future<Output = ()>;

-    /// Durably remove and return all entries that depend on an ID in `dropped_ids`.
+    /// Durably remove and return all entries in current deploy generation that depend on an ID in
+    /// `dropped_ids` .
     ///
     /// Optional for v1.
     fn invalidate_entries(&mut self, dropped_ids: BTreeSet<GlobalId>) -> Vec<(GlobalId, Expressions)>;

-    /// Durably removes all entries with a deploy generation less than this cache's deploy
-    /// generation.
-    fn cleanup_all_prior_deploy_generations(&mut self);

-    /// Remove all entries that depend on a global ID that is not present in `ids`. fn reconcile(&mut self, ids: &BTreeSet<GlobalId>);
 }
 ```